 Homemaking is one of those terms that often gets used in a negative sense.
-It’s thought of as old fashioned and only women who stay home with young kids.
+It’s thought of as old fashioned.
+But what is homemaking really?

 BUT…. in 2014 I had my son and became what I consider a homemaker.

 I literally thought I was going to go insane as a stay at home mom.
 After living a miserable life for months, I finally decided I had to learn how to love being a homemaker by figuring out what homemaking actually is.

 To my surprise I discovered that homemaking is not just for moms of young kids who don’t clock in and out at a job.